Here’s the truth

 My approach is to give you space to celebrate with those you love.
 I’m not in the middle of your moment, but you can trust that I’m nearby capturing it.

-And because I firmly believe that minimalism is about intentionally choosing items made to last, I put care into offering high-quality, heirloom albums for my couples.
+And because I firmly believe that minimalism is about intentionally surrounding yourself with beautiful things that bring you joy and are made to last, I put care into offering high-quality, heirloom albums for my couples.
 Each album I create is an object with meaning—beautifully crafted, thoughtfully curated, wonderfully real.

 Learn more about the importance of documenting love in a tangible way here.

 The freedom to create the day you want

 I’m notarized in the state of Maine to sign your marriage license.
 That means you can self-solemnize or have anyone lead you in your vows.
 It’s one more way I work to make sure you have absolute freedom to make this day your own.